Tonya McDaniel, ABD, MEd in Human Sexuality, MSW, LSW, Director of Program Development

 Tonya McDaniel is a licensed social worker who has been working in the field of psychology and sexuality for almost 20 years.
 Her philosophic outlook is that most people have good intentions and are trying to do the best that they can given the tools they have at their disposal.
 Her goal as a therapist is to help create a space where clients can feel good about their accomplishments, identify areas that they want to improve, and expand their resources and skills to overcome conflict.
 She is able to accomplish this by employing a variety of therapeutic modalities, such as strengths-based, cognitive behavioral, narrative, psychodynamic, existential and systemic therapy.

-Currently, Tonya provides individual, couples and group psychotherapy to people who are struggling with various issues, including, anxiety, depression, post-partum depression, low self-esteem, eating disorders, trauma, sexual functioning, parenting and relationship concerns.
+Currently, Tonya provides individual, couples and group psychotherapy to people who are struggling with various issues, including, grief & loss, anxiety, ADHD, depression, post-partum depression, low self-esteem, eating disorders, trauma, sexual functioning, parenting and relationship concerns.
 In addition, Tonya has experience with specific life-adjustment areas, such as transition-to-parenthood, GLBTQ orientation, multicultural issues and intellectual disabilities.

 Tonya’s passion for helping people achieve their full potential has led her to present at national conferences; serve on multiple interdisciplinary teams; create sexuality curricula; train staff on sensitive issues; and advise agencies developing sexual relationship policies.